 Tel: (01) 878 4455

-Playroom open times
+Playroom opening times

-Our Multi-Sensory Room is an unique environment within the Hospital.
+Our Multi-Sensory Room is an unique environment within the hospital.
 It facilitates relaxation and escapism for children and young people through the specialised equipment.
 The room can be used with individual children or small groups.
 Each Session is individualised according to the specific needs of the child or young person.

 A small interactive sensory garden offers solitude, privacy and an opportunity for the children to explore and communicate with the natural world.